aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/05-agentic-AI-development.md

 Now you're ready to become an **orchestrator**—overseeing an entire symphony of MULTIPLE AI agents working in parallel, each with their own focus, autonomy, and capability to independently carry out complex implementation tasks.

+There are 4 main patterns when it comes to orchestration:

+**1. Single agent**

+- One agent handles all tasks sequentially
+- Simple, no coordination overhead, but bottlenecks on complexity

+**2. Subagent pattern**

+- One agent spawns child agents for specific subtasks, collects results, integrates output
+- Low coordination cost

+**3. Swarm pattern**

+- Multiple agents work in parallel on independent chunks, share a common data structure, self-organize
+- Medium coordination

+**4. Agent Team**

+- Agents with explicit roles (frontend engineer, DevOps, QA) collaborate via structured protocols
+- High coordination, but optimal for complex fullstack projects

+Here's how they differ

+- Use subagents for linear task hierarchies with a controlling parent.
+- Use swarms for independent work with shared state (test status, progress, blockers).
+- Use agent teams for fullstack projects with clear domain boundaries.
+- Communicate via TASKS.md, PROGRESS.md, and shared types/contracts, not chat.

+#### Orchestrator

 **The core idea:** You oversee an entire **team** of autonomous coding agents working in parallel.

 - You set high-level goals, define tasks, and let a team of specialized agents independently carry out implementation.